If you’re considering escape rooms for large groups, you may be curious: which is right?

 Check inside drawers and even books for hidden compartments, and leave no dark corner uninvestigated.

-60OUT offers a wide range of immersive, engaging escape room adventures.
+60OUT offers a wide range of immersive, engaging escape room adventures in Los Angeles.

 Unique Themes and Multiple Locations